vtex/delivery-packages/README.md

 # delivery-packages

-> Small library to separate items in packages
+> Small library to separate items in parcels

 ## Motivation

 The UX of displaying to the user how their items are going to be delivered can be tricky to be expressed and developed.

-There are many criteria to split items in different packages.
+There are many criteria to split items in different parcels.
 They are:

 1. Seller
 2. SLAs options